Youth Voice Partnernship Meeting

 The participants in the meeting divided into break out rooms to explore and discuss some scenarios focusing on youth voice.
 Participants were invited to consider

-1) What in the scenario had been done in good faith
+1) What in the scenario had been done positively and in good faith?

-Often people drawn to youth voice have experience of being disadvantaged themselves, we need to make sure we don’t focus on what we needed as a child but listen to what young people need now
+Often people drawn to youth voice have experience of being disadvantaged themselves, we need to make sure we listen to what young people need now, rather than limiting our thinking to what we might have needed as young people.

-Wouldn’t it be great to think that Youth voice is the norm.
-It allows young people to know their role and value in society
+We think it would be great to embed Youth voice as the norm and allow young people to know their role and value in society

 Co-producing isn’t everybody doing the same thing.
 Equity isn’t everybody doing the same thing.